18 Awesome Day Trips From Eugene, OR

 Distance from Eugene: 3 hour drive

 Wine lovers will find plenty of wine tasting opportunities to enjoy in the Willamette Valley, as it is home to some of Oregon’s most acclaimed wineries.
+Some of the more popular ones include Willamette Valley Vineyards and King Estate Winery; you might have heard of them.

 In fact, this region of Oregon is recognized as one of the premier Pinot noir–producing areas in the world!
 No lie, many wine experts believe that the Willamette Valley produces wines that rival those from France’s Burgundy region.

-Visitors can also go hiking in the Cascade Mountains, cycling along the coast, or exploring the charming towns and villages that dot the valley.
+Wine not your thing?
+You can still enjoy the gorgeous estates and tasting rooms while your friends drink!
+There’s also great hiking in the Cascade Mountains, cycling along the coast, or exploring the charming towns and villages that dot the valley.

 13. Portland